Use cURL Integration With Artifactory

 Note

 The authorization header format depends on how your server was configured: Bearer <token> for access token authentication, or Basic <base64> for username and password.
-If you configured the server with --basic-auth-only, you will see Basic here.
+If you configured the server with --basic-auth-only, you will see Basic in that output.

 Example 7: Delete a Repository